Stealing Candy

 Stealing Candy is a 2003 thriller film directed by Mark L. Lester and starring Daniel Baldwin.
+It was produced by Lester's production company American World Pictures.

 Premise

 The film revolves around three ex-cons who kidnap a famous Hollywood actress known for refusing to do nude scenes and persuade her to have sex on camera for a pay-per-view website.